CLIPoint3D: Language-Grounded Few-Shot Unsupervised 3D Point Cloud Domain Adaptation: Impact of CLIP variants

 \section{Impact of CLIP variants}

-We investigate how different CLIP backbone architectures affect the performance of our CLIPoint3D method.
+We investigate how different CLIP backbone architectures affect the performance of our CLIPoint3D method and choose the vision variant to study on PointDA-10 benchmark.
 Table \ref{tab:backbone} compares results using ViT-B/16, ViT-B/32, and ViT-L/14.
 Overall, larger frozen ViT backbones tend to provide stronger feature representations, leading to improved domain adaptation performance.
 Specifically, ViT-L/14 achieves the highest average accuracy, benefiting from its larger model capacity and fine-grained patch representation.
 ViT-B/16 offers a strong trade-off between efficiency and performance, outperforming ViT-B/32 in most cases despite similar model sizes.
 It indicates that the choice of backbone has a significant impact on the effectiveness of cross-domain alignment, while showcasing CLIP has the extreme potential of capturing better the nuances of 3D point cloud distributions.